 With 2 million+ stunning and free images, this is a great resource for everybody that wants to find professional free stock images.

 Together with Pexels, they were acquired by Canva, so you will recognize a lot of these photos in Canva too.

-If you like to edit your images, then design elements can’t be missed in your workflow.
-Check out their collection of design elements: Pixabay
+If you like to edit your images, then you can’t miss design elements in your workflow.
+Check out their collection of design elements: Pixabay.

 Here is a shortlist of other high-quality free stock photo sites: